AdamQuadmon/turbopandarepo/README.md

 - `@turbopandarepo/tsconfig`: Shared `tsconfig.json`s used throughout the
   monorepo
 - `@turbopandarepo/ui`: Shared React UI components
-- `@turbopandarepo/utils`: Shared React utilities

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Useful commands

 - `pnpm build` - Build all packages and the docs site
+- `pnpm clean` - Clean up all `node_modules` and `dist` folders
+- `pnpm reinstall` - Clean and reinstall packages
 - `pnpm dev` - Develop all packages and the docs site
-- `pnpm lint` - Lint all packages
-- `pnpm clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)
-- `pnpm reinstall` - Clean and reinstall packages
-- `pnpm reinstall:lint` - Reinstall and lint shortcut
-- `pnpm reinstall:dev` - Reinstall and dev shortcut
-- `pnpm storybook:dev` - Develop Storybook for all packages
+- `pnpm storybook:dev` - Develop Storybook
-- `pnpm storybook:build` - Build Storybook for all packages
+- `pnpm storybook:build` - Build Storybook
 - `pnpm storybook:move` - Move the built Storybooks to root
 - `pnpm storybook:vercel` - Vercel build command for Storybook
+- `pnpm lint` - Lint all packages
+- `pnpm lint:knip` - Lint unused code
+- `pnpm lint:md` - Lint Markdown files
+- `pnpm lint:package-json` - Lint package.json
+- `pnpm lint:packages` - Check if newer dependencies can be used in lockfile.
+- `pnpm lint:spelling` - Lint spelling
 - `pnpm format` - Use Prettier to format .ts, .tsx and .nd files
+- `pnpm format:write` - Write Prettier changes
 - `pnpm changeset` - Generate a changeset
 - `pnpm version-packages` - Generate a changeset and bump all packages
 - `pnpm release` - Build docs and publish packages to npm

+### Other commands

+- `pnpm up -L -r -i` - to interactively and recursively update dependencies to latest versions
+- `pnpm add react --filter web` - to add a package to a specific workspace

+#### notes on adding a packages

+Running `pnpm add <pkg>`, if a `"prepare": "panda codegen"` fails, the package will not be added to package.json unless `--ignore-scripts` flag is provided

 ### Utilities